 Does this tool fit in with your existing toolkit and integrate with the right tools?
+Does it align with your use cases?
 If this is one of the first tools you’re adding, will it scale and expand in order to meet your needs as you grow?
 Ask yourself whether your team will use it online, or if they need something that works offline as well.

 How Long To Get It Running Smoothly?

 Is it easy to implement?
 Along with this, look at the ease of team member and employee onboarding, as well as the ease of use: is it a tool that your team can easily learn to use?
 Does it require coding to use or does it provide a drag and drop interface for making changes?